-‘The Masked Singer UK’ Spoilers: Could Bush Baby Be Matt Lucas?
+'The Masked Singer UK' Spoilers: Could Bush Baby Be Matt Lucas?

-The Masked Singer returned to the U.K. for its second season on December 26 and has become the nation’s favorite guessing game.
+The Masked Singer returned to the U.K. on December 26 for Season 2 and has become the nation's favorite guessing game.
 On Saturday, viewers were introduced to six more celebrities who are trying to keep their identity hidden.

 One contestant that made a big impression on the panel — Mo Gilligan, Davina McCall, Rita Ora, and Jonathan Ross — was Bush Baby, who sang Tom Jones' "Delilah" for their debut performance.
 Despite singing the song well, it is not clear whether singing is something they do for a living.
 Not only did they receive a standing ovation from everyone in the audience but Ora did not expect them to impress her so much.